kerokenn/SOC-LEVEL-1-Pathway/README.md

 * The ELK Stack, how SOC Analysts use this and what are the components of it.
 Elastic search, Logstash, Kibana, Beats.
 * **SOAR** (Security Orchestration Automation and Response)
 * How these systems work together in a SOC environment
+* Studied about the elements of the discover tab in the Kibana front-end interface.

 ### 🛠️ Tools Used